-- (a) monitor and report to the Board on quality issues and on the overall quality of services provided in the Corporation, with reference to appropriate data, including without limitation: - (i) performance indicators used to measure quality of care and services and patient safety; - reports received from the Medical Advisory Committee identifying and making recommendations to the Board with respect to systemic or recurring quality of care issues; - (iii) publicly reported patient safety indicators; - (iv) patient and staff satisfaction / engagement survey results at the Corporate aggregate level; - (v) critical incident and sentinel event reports. - (b) review, consider and recommend to the Board definitions, standards, frequency and outcome benchmarks by which overall quality can be measured: - (c) consider and make recommendations to the Board regarding quality improvement initiatives and policies; - review the annual Quality Improvement Plans developed by management, monitor performance in achieving those plans, and recommend the plans to the Board; - receive from management, at least twice a year, aggregate critical incident data along with appropriate analyses, trend analyses, corrective measures and plans to reduce future risks; - (f) as and when requested by the Board, provide advice to the Board on the implications of budget proposals on the quality of care and services; and - (g) such other areas that may be delegated to it by the Board from time to time.
+- (a) monitor and report to the Board on quality issues and on the overall quality of services provided in the Corporation, with reference to appropriate data, including without limitation: - (i) performance indicators used to measure quality of care and services and patient safety; - reports received from the Medical Advisory Committee identifying and making recommendations to the Board with respect to systemic or recurring quality of care issues; - (iii) publicly reported patient safety indicators; - (iv) patient and staff satisfaction / engagement survey results at the Corporate aggregate level; - (v) critical incident and sentinel event reports. - (b) review, consider and recommend to the Board definitions, standards, frequency and outcome benchmarks by which overall quality can be measured; - (c) consider and make recommendations to the Board regarding quality improvement initiatives and policies; - (d) review the annual Quality Improvement Plans developed by management, monitor performance in achieving those plans, and recommend the plans to the Board; - (e) receive from management, at least twice a year, aggregate critical incident data along with appropriate analyses, trend analyses, corrective measures and plans to reduce future risks; - (f) review and recommend to the Board on an annual basis, the Corporation's Ethics Framework; - (g) as and when requested by the Board, provide advice to the Board on the implications of budget proposals on the quality of care and services; and - (h) such other areas that may be delegated to it by the Board from time to time.